• Skip to main content

 Substitutions & Variations

-• Canned Yam - if you want to use fresh instead of canned, I suggest steaming them on the stove or with my recipe for Instant Pot Cubed Sweet Potatoes.
+• Canned Yam - if you want to use fresh instead of canned or try diced up leftover Air Fryer Baked Sweet Potatoes.

 • Pecans - you can use chopped walnuts instead.
 If you have a nut allergy and want a nut-free version but still want crunch, add roasted shelled pumpkin seeds.